codio/site/source/docs/quickstart/crunch.md

 - `BLE` branch if less than or equal to
 - `BEQ` branch if equal to
 - `BNE` branch if not equal to
-- `JMP` jump to a labe;
+- `JMP` jump to a label
 - `PSH` push accumulator onto a stack
-- `POP` pop accumulator off teh stack
+- `POP` pop accumulator off the stack
 - `MUL` multiply the accumulator by a literal value of a value stored in a memory location
 - `INC` increment the accumulator by 1
 - `DEC` decrement the acculumator by 1

-After you have pressed the '+' button you are abe to scroll through the instruction list, where you will be shown descriptions of the commands, or you can simply type the instruction mnemonic (3 letter instruction) and press enter.
+After you have pressed the '+' button you are able to scroll through the instruction list, where you will be shown descriptions of the commands, or you can simply type the instruction mnemonic (3 letter instruction) and press enter.

 ## Adding labels
 Instructions such as `BEQ`, `BNE`, `BLT`, `BLE`, `BGT`, `BGE`, `JMP` require that you jump to a specific label if the condition is met.
 You can add such a label by pressing the add label button from the floating toolbar.